madhulathahack/Smart_Assistant_Checklist/README.md

 Say **"Going to gym"** → reminds you of gym bag, towel, earphones, membership card Say **"I'm leaving"** → reminds you of wallet, keys, phone, ID card

-All spoken aloud on your laptop.
-All sent as a notification to your phone.
-Automatically.
+All spoken aloud on your laptop and  automatically notification will be sent to your phone .

 ---